 BBCP Rainwater Foundation nonprofit initiative was launched alongside our artisan partners as a collective response to the growing need of freshwater in Rajasthan.
 India.

 Our mission is to encourage water conservation, reverse the effects of pollution and mitigate water scarcity across rural and artisan communities.
-Our goal is to inspire collaborations and participatory community led initiatives in India and across the world.
+We aim to inspire collaborations and community based solution initiatives in Rajasthan and across the world.

 With modern technological inputs, water harvesting structures can not only meet people’s basic water needs but also improve the food and livelihood security of global communities while restoring the environment.